About

 • It is recommended to bring a bag, tarp or blanket to lay your tree on to keep your car clean.

-• All trees will be rooted in 5-gallon containers and will vary is height from 3’ to 10’.
+• All trees will be rooted in 5-gallon containers and will vary is height from 3 to 10 feet.
 Please plan accordingly.

 • Please be prepared to load your tree into your car without assistance.